manystarsapart/misc/README.md

 sudo nano /usr/src/facetimehd-0.6.13/dkms.conf
 ```

-And overwrite the deprecated feature of `MODULES_CONF` that previously in the git repository:
+And overwrite the deprecated feature of `MODULES_CONF` that previously existed in the dated git repository:

 ```conf
 PACKAGE_NAME="facetimehd"